loki4j/loki-logback-appender/docs/docus/docs/labels.md

 ## Adding dynamic labels using Markers

 In classic Logback, markers are typically used to [filter](https://logback.qos.ch/manual/filters.html#TurboFilter) log records.
-In Loki4j you can also use markers to dynamically set Loki labels for any particular log message.
+With Loki4j you can also use markers to set Loki labels dynamically for any particular log message.

 First, you need to make Loki4j scan markers attached to each log event by enabling `readMarkers` flag: